vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 }
 ```

-Run your application and you should see your two implementation print their hashcodes and also the result of comparing objects using their `equals` methods.
+Run your application and you should see your two implementations print their hashcodes and also the result of comparing objects using their `equals` methods.

 ### NonNull Annotation

-When the @NonNull annotation is placed before a method parameter, it means that method will not accept a null object as an argument.
-If you pass it a null object, it will raise a *NullPointerException*.
+When the @NonNull annotation is placed before a method parameter, it means that method will not accept `null` as an argument.
+If you pass it a null object, it will raise a `NullPointerException`.

-To play around with this functionality, create a `NonNull` package in `src/main/java` directory.
+To use this functionality, create a `NonNull` package in `src/main/java` directory.
 Next, create a `VanillaClient.java` file in this package and fill it with the following code:

 ```java
 package NonNull;